theatlantic/django-south/docs/customfields.rst

 Rules are what make up the core logic of the introspector; you'll need to pass South a (possibly empty) list of them.
 They consist of a tuple, containing:

- - A class or tuple of classes to which the rules apply (remember, the rules apply to the specified classes and all subclasses of them).
+ - A tuple or list of one or more classes to which the rules apply (remember, the rules apply to the specified classes and all subclasses of them).

  - Rules for recovering positional arguments, in order of the arguments (you are